-Assessment of suitability by the supervisor
+2.6 Suitability assessment by the supervisor

-2.6.1 Moment of the assessment
+2.6.1 Timing of the assessment

-22.214.171.124 Before taking up a position
+22.214.171.124 Before taking up the position

-1) Reassessment on the basis of particular signals
+1) Reassessment based on specific signals

-As has already been mentioned above, the arrival of a new director does not automatically lead to the reassessment of members who already sit on the institution’s statutory governing body.
-A change to the composition of the statutory governing body, whether or not this follows the arrival of a new person, may on the other hand be reasonable grounds for a reassessment.
-Amongst other things, this may be the case if a person who has a certain expertise resigns and no (temporary) replacement is sought or found, or if the people sitting on the statutory governing body change their positions (e.g. if they switch from non-executive to executive director status).
+2:143 The appointment of a new director does not automatically trigger a reassessment of the collective suitability of the members of the institution’s statutory governing body that are already in office.
+However, a change in the composition of the statutory governing body, whether or not due to the entry into office of a new person, may constitute reasonable grounds for a reassessment of collective suitability.
+This may be the case inter alia if a person with a certain expertise resigns and no (temporary) replacement is sought or found, or if members of the statutory governing body change positions (e.g. from non-executive to executive director).

 2.6.2 Assessment procedure

 2:145 As indicated above, the suitability requirements for institutions subject to direct supervision by the ECB are applied in accordance with the rules of the SSM.
 Therefore, for more information on the concrete steps of the assessment process, please refer to the SSM Guide.
 As already mentioned in this Manual, the national competent authorities, in this case the NBB, act as the entry point for initiating the procedure and assist the ECB in the actual assessment process.
 The final decision on a person’s suitability rests with the ECB.

 2:146 Pursuant to Article 60 of the Banking Law, institutions must inform the supervisor in advance of any proposed appointment, reappointment or non-reappointment, dismissal or resignation of the persons concerned.
 When a person changes position, including when a significant new division of tasks is established within the statutory governing body, this must be considered as a new appointment.